-I have been teaching parent-infant classes since 2014 and have supported hundreds of families on their new parenting journey.
-I am also a RIE Practicum mentor and sit on the Board of RIE.
+I have had the pleasure of meeting and supporting hundreds of new families on their new parenting journey.
+In addition, I am a RIE Practicum mentor and sit on the Board of RIE.

-I enjoy helping parents discover their child’s competence and develop their own as a parent.
+It is a pleasure to help parents discover their baby’s competence and develop their own as a parent.
 Taking care of babies involves different skills than many of us use in our work life.
-Learning to read a baby’s cues, provide responsive care, and just the right amount of support will give a baby the best foundation for life and allow parents to enjoy more and worry less.
+Learning to read a baby’s cues, provide responsive care, and the right kind of support will give a baby the best foundation for life and allow parents to enjoy more and worry less.
 It is simple, but not easy.

 In addition to completing the RIE professional training, I have completed Introductory and Advanced-Level Pikler training with Anna Tardos and Agnes Szanto.
 I have also completed the first year of Waldorf teacher training at the Bay Area Center for Waldorf Teacher Training.

 I hold a BA from Middlebury College and an MBA from Columbia University.
 In 2020, I earned an MA in Human Development, specializing in infants and toddlers, from Pacific Oaks College, a pioneering leader in early childhood education and social justice, in Pasadena, CA.